• Skip to primary navigation

 • After, use your palm to press the dough with filling slightly.

-• Spray some oil into the non-stick pan and turn on small/ low fire.
-Pan fry both sides of the sticky rice cake with red bean paste.
-Cover the lid for 5 minutes.
-Then, flip the other side pan fry and cover the lid for another 5 minutes.
+• Spray some oil into the non-stick pan and turn on a small/ low fire.
+Pan fry both sides of the sticky rice cake with red bean paste and spray some water (squeeze the spray water bottle 5 times or add 1 tablespoon of water), then cover the lid for 5 minutes.
+After that, flip the other side pan fry and cover the lid for another 5 minutes.

 Notes